kimjungwow/graduatePL21/README.md

 #### [February 21] Honour code.

-We remind the students that we adopt a very strict policy for handling dishonest behaviours.
+We adopt a very strict policy for handling dishonest behaviours.
 If a student is found to copy answers from peers or other sources in her or his submission for any assignment, he or she will get F.

 ## 2. Logistics